 “Alcohol impairment is scientifically shown to reduce driver response times and reaction times, thereby greatly increasing the potential for a crash,” says Sam Morrissey, former executive director of Urban Movement Labs, a nonprofit working to design and deploy transportation technology.
 “There have been many years of evolving policies to reduce the instances of this behavior, and it is a combination of stricter enforcement and serious penalties.”

 Even in small amounts, alcohol can affect a driver’s reaction time and driving ability.
 As alcohol is ingested, it passes into the bloodstream and accumulates before the liver metabolizes it.
-The NHTSA says alcohol level is measured by the weight of the alcohol in a specific volume of blood, which is called Blood Alcohol Concentration, or BAC.
+The NHTSA says the weight of the alcohol measures the alcohol level in a specific volume of blood, called Blood Alcohol Concentration, or BAC.

-Driving while under the influence of alcohol can lead to serious penalties.
+Driving while under the influence of alcohol can lead to severe penalties.
 If you are convicted of a DUI, you may lose your driving privileges and your auto insurance policy could be canceled.
-Additionally, your car insurance rates may increase after a DUI, costing an average of $1,163 more yearly.
+Additionally, your car insurance rates may increase after a DUI, costing an average of 80% more each year.

 Risky driving behavior No. 2: Drug-impaired driving

-It’s illegal in the U.S. to drive under the influence of alcohol, but also marijuana, opioids, methamphetamines, cocaine, or any other impairing drug – illicit, prescribed or over-the-counter.
+It’s illegal in the U.S. to drive under the influence of alcohol, marijuana, opioids, methamphetamines, cocaine, or any other impairing drug—illicit, prescribed or over-the-counter.

-More than 50% of drivers involved in serious injury and fatal crashes tested positive for at least one drug, the NHTSA says.
-Its 2020 study of serious or fatally injured road users suggests that the prevalence of alcohol, cannabinoids and opioids increased during the Covid-19 pandemic.
+More than 50% of drivers involved in severe injury and fatal crashes tested positive for at least one drug, the NHTSA says.

 Here are the effects of common drugs: